tripinpurple/new-station-who-this/README.md

 ```

 ## Or a one liner
-	This script should be only executed once, for its purpose
+	This script should be only executed once
 	You can use this one liner to do all that & leave no cluter on your disk
 ```
 cd /tmp && git clone git@github.com:tripinpurple/new-station-who-this.git && cd new-station-who-this && chmod +x ./install.sh && ./install.sh && cd .. && rm -rf new-station-who-this && cd